szymsza/att-hackathon/README.md

     - Receives (and stores) data from Arduino ‎✔
     - Sends data to the app ‎✔
 - Door opening
-    - Receives (and stores) settings from the app - times and/or brightne
+    - Receives (and stores) settings from the app - times and/or brightness ✔
     - Receives (and stores) data from Arduino about sunlight ✔
     - Sends commands to open/close the door to Arduino based on time and/or sun and/or chicken count
-    - Sends settings to the app
+    - Sends settings to the app ✔
 - Counting chickens
     - Receives (and stores) data from Arduino about chicken count - coming in or out ✔
     - Sends data about chicken count to the app ✔